Germinating the seeds

 light.
 Protect from direct sun.

 Fertilizing -- Feed weekly with a very dilute (1/8 strength) liquid fertilizer.
-Hydroponic fertilizer is ideal for this, because it is easily absorbed and contains all essential nutrients.
-After 6-8 weeks, you may switch to a granular fertilizer, following the dosage on the package.
-Or continue feeding weekly with liquid fertilizer at 1/8 or 1/4 strength.
+Hydroponic fertilizer is ideal for seedlings, because it is easily absorbed and contains all essential nutrients.
+After 6-8 weeks, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
+Or continue feeding weekly with liquid fertilizer at 1/8 strength.

 Transplanting -- When your plants are 2-3 months old, you may gently